-The entire mission had been expertly organised by “Routes Travel.”
-The delegation included 30 Israeli survivors and their families, Doctors and nurses from the Israeli medical team, IDF officers, press and Minister Silvan Shalom.
+The delegation included 30 Israeli survivors and their families, Doctors and nurses from the Israeli medical team, IDF officers, press and Government ministers.
 Upon returning home to Israel, I literally kissed the holy ground out of gratitude for having the merit to live in an era with a Jewish State.
 I came back from our past in Poland to our future in Israel.

 The past three days were a profoundly moving experience that I will remember for a very long time.
 As an IDF veteran and second-generation survivor family I was profoundly moved to be in the company of so many survivors.
 I participated in the delegation in my professional role as an educator to teach, but in actual fact came away from this experience having learnt and gained so much from this inspirational and optimistic community of survivors.